hyperledger-solang/solang/docs/installing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The LLVM project itself has a guide to `installing from source <http://www.llvm.org/docs/CMake.html>`_ which
 you may need to consult.
-First if all clone our LLVM repository:
+First of all clone our LLVM repository:

 .. code-block:: bash

 	git clone --depth 1 --branch solana-rustc/15.0-2022-08-09 https://github.com/solana-labs/llvm-project
 	cd llvm-project

 Now run cmake to create the makefiles.
-Replace the *installdir* argument to ``CMAKE_INSTALL_PREFIX`` with with a directory where you would like to have LLVM installed, and then run the build:
+Replace the *installdir* argument to ``CMAKE_INSTALL_PREFIX`` with a directory where you would like to have LLVM installed, and then run the build:

 .. code-block:: bash